 Working to the brief of “smarter, kinder, safer” young people, individually or in small teams, have to design and construct architectural models of buildings to sit on the footprint of an A4 card – but buildings can go out as well as up.
 Together they develop ideas for the connected city and consider how to use technology and the internet of things to improve how we will live, work and play in the future.
 Materials used to build project models should be recycled or cost no more than £10 if bought specially.

-There will be a National TeenTech City of Tomorrow final held on the 30th April 2018 at the Emirates Stadium London for young people across the UK to showcase their buildings and ideas.
+There will be a National Showcase for TeenTech City of Tomorrow at the Emirates Stadium, London, in 2019 for young people across the UK to showcase their buildings and ideas.

 For Schools/Youth Groups

 If you are running the TeenTech City of Tomorrow in your school/youth group you can judge the buildings and select a team of up to 5 students to attend the National showcase with their buildings.
 To do this you need to ensure:

 - You have registered your school to participate